Playful Pups, LLC

 Where does the training take place?

-Most of the time, dog training takes place in your home, but if both you and Katie agree, training can also take place at an agreed upon location, usually a place like Home Depot or a village square.
+Most of the time, dog training takes place in your home, but training can also take place at an agreed upon location, usually a place like Home Depot or a village square.

 Why do private training?